neoclide/coc.nvim/CONTRIBUTING.md

 - Barring special circumstances, maintainers will not review PRs until all checks pass (Travis, AppVeyor, etc).
 - One or more maintainers will use GitHub's review feature to review your PR.
 - If the maintainer asks for any changes, edit your changes, push, and ask for another review.
 Additional tags (such as `needs-tests`) will be added depending on the review.
-- If the maintainer decides to pass on your PR, they will thank you for the contribution and explain why they won't be accepting the changes.
-That's ok!
+- If the maintainer decides not to pass on your PR, they will thank you for the contribution and explain why they won't be accepting the changes.
+Please don't feel offended.
 We still really appreciate you taking the time to do it, and we don't take that lightly. 💚
 - If your PR gets accepted, it will be marked as such, and merged into the `latest` branch soon after.
 Your contribution will be distributed to the masses next time the maintainers tag a release

 ## Provide Support on Issues